termsurf/form.note/readme.md

 ## Overview

-The `chew.note` project aims to be an advanced compiler for NoteText, as part of the BaseNote ecosystem.
+The `form.note` project aims to be an advanced compiler for NoteText, as part of the BaseNote ecosystem.
 It will just be a library which takes as input paths to files and outputs compiled data structures.
 It builds a typechecked mesh representation, linked back to source code through NoteText.

-The output of this library is fed to `seal.note` which then creates the target output runtime build from this typechecked compiler mesh structure.
+This library is built upon several sub-libraries:

+- `note`: basic parser
+- `tree`: ast builder
+- `chew`: linting
+- `maze`: typechecking and type inference
+- `till`: generating output

 It uses a cache to first compile things to JavaScript with types, then without types so the thousands of modules of types doesn't grow the size